filecoin-project/devgrants/open-source-policy.md

-If an exception is granted, you must substitute a technical writeup ([example](https://blog.ipfs.io/2021-12-17-omnilingo/)) describing your project, integration choices, and IPFS/Filecoin/libp2p usage to serve as a publicly available learning resource, and a different contract format will be used.
+If an exception is granted, you must substitute a technical writeup ([example](https://blog.ipfs.io/2021-12-17-omnilingo/)) describing your project, integration choices, and IPFS/Filecoin/libp2p usage to serve as a publicly available learning resource.
+A different contract format will be used.

 ## Permissive License Stack